OpenNMT/OpenNMT-py/README.md

 The format is `<integer_count> <tab> <subword>`.
 There is a script `tools/spm_to_vocab.py` that converts SentencePiece vocabularies to this format.
+Morfessor EM+Prune text-format models are in a close enough format (floats instead of ints) and can be used directly as the subword vocabulary.

 Transforms are able to add their own special tokens to the vocabulary, e.g. target language token or back-translation marker.